mucommander/mucommander/package/readme.txt

 - macOS: "muCommander is damaged and cannot be opened" may appear when trying to start the application for the first time.
   This can be solved by executing: sudo xattr -r -d com.apple.quarantine /Applications/muCommander.app
-- macOS: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339), when 'Bonjour' support is enabled.
+- macOS: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted, when 'Bonjour' support is enabled.
 - macOS: some keyboard shortcuts may conflict with global system shortcuts.

 License